 Another option to consider is off-road trailers.
 In recent years, a number of manufacturers have sprung up to create camper trailers rugged enough for backcountry roads and trails.
 A trailer offers more cargo space and can free up your main vehicle for side exploration trips from camp.
 The downside is cost, additional maintenance, and potentially added difficulty maneuvering in technical terrain.

 Our guide to choosing the best overlanding vehicle for YOUR adventures goes into more detail.
+Also, check out our overview of overlanding camping shelters, a closely related topic since some vehicles can also serve as sleeping and kitchen areas.

 Basic Overlanding Gear